DATAGerry/DATAGerry/docs/source/admin_guide/exportd.rst

 Export Jobs can be triggered manually (by clicking on a button in the webui) or event based, if the configured sources of a job were changed (e.g. a new object was added).

+Export Jobs can be of type *Push* (default) or *Pull*.
+Push Jobs are a push to an external system, which runs in a background process, while a *Pull* job is triggered by an external system via REST.
+The client directly the result within that REST call.

 Configuration